stfbk/stfbk.github.io/_teaching/PhDCourse2023_IdM.md

 ---
-title: "Cryptography and Codes: enrollment, authentication, authorization, and all that"
+title: "Advances in Cryptography and Codes: enrollment, authentication, authorization, and all that"
 layout: page

 people: